AliMoharramy/docs/docs/database/chapter1/chapter1.md

 5. **Weak Authentication Mechanisms:** Simple passwords or lack of multi-factor authentication (MFA) make the system vulnerable.

 ## View of Data

+### Data Abstraction

+For the system to be usable, it must retrieve data efficiently.
+The need for efficiency has led designers to use complex data structures to represent data in the database.
+Since many database-system users are not computer trained, developers hide the complexity from users through several levels of abstraction, to simplify users’ interactions with the system:

+**Physical level:** The Physical Level is the lowest level of abstraction in a database system.
+It defines how data is physically stored in memory (hard drives, SSDs, RAM) and what data structures are used for storage and retrieval.

+**Logical level:** The logical level is the middle layer of abstraction in a database.
+It describes what data is stored and how different pieces of data relate to each other, but hides the details of how the data is physically stored.

+**View level:** The highest level of abstraction describes only part of the entire database.
+Even though the logical level uses simpler structures, complexity remains because of the variety of information stored in a large database.
+Many users of the database system do not need all this information; instead, they need to access only a part of the database.
+The view level of abstraction exists to simplify their interaction with the system.
+The system may provide many views for the same database.

+### Instances and Schemas

+Databases are dynamic—they evolve as data is inserted, updated, or deleted.
+The concepts of instances and schemas help in understanding how data is stored and structured at different points in time.
+Database systems have several schemas, partitioned according to the levels of abstraction.
+The physical schema describes the database design at the physical level, while the logical schema describes the database design at the logical level.
+A database may also have several schemas at the view level, sometimes called subschemas, that describe different views of the database.